 Keep the dialogue open

-As your teenager starts engaging in relationships, continue to bring up the topics of consent, healthy boundaries and respect.
-By talking about it regularly, the topic of consent will become normalised and your teen will have a much better chance of enjoying healthy, respectful relationships.
+As your teenager starts engaging in relationships, continue to bring up the topics of consent, healthy boundaries, and respect.
+By talking about it regularly, the topic of consent will become normalised and your teen will have a much better chance of enjoying healthy, safe and respectful relationships.

 Did you find what you needed?